 2) The Alexander Column

-Anastasia told us that the angel’s face was designed to look like Tsar Alexander I and that the snake is supposed to represent Napoleon.
+Apparently the angel’s face was designed to look like Tsar Alexander I, and the snake is supposed to represent Napoleon.
 I think if they wanted to make it clear that the snake was supposed to be Napoleon, they should have made it wear a funny hat and put one hand inside its jacket.
 But snakes don’t really have hands, do they?

 3) The Kazan Cathedral